Heirloom Tomatoes and Heirloom Vegetables History

 Organic farming along with pure naturally heritage seeds, provide your body with pure Lycopene and cancer fighting and cancer preventing diets that designed by Mother.
 But, it takes hard work and consistent to grow these historical seeds.
 With tomato plants reaching the growth height of 16 feet.
 I love the hard farming work, as I did as a child.

-By the 1800’s the tomato became the main course in recipes involving regular diets and cooked in most household and dinning rooms, kitchens and grown in most gardens and farms in the U.S. Angel Field Research shows Natives Americans using ground cherry tomatoes and Texas Wild Sweet Cherry Tomatoes during their migrations.
+By the 1800’s the tomato became the main course in recipes involving regular diets and cooked in most household and dining rooms, kitchens and grown in most gardens and farms in the U.S. Angel Field Research shows Natives Americans using ground cherry tomatoes and Texas Wild Sweet Cherry Tomatoes during their migrations.
 Some Native American tribes and the Creoles Native already had a long history of its use.
 Native Americans use Texas Wild Heirloom Cherry Tomatoes on migration trials, along with other heirloom vegetables and ground cherry tomatoes plants, like the Aunt Molly's Ground Cherry.
 These Aunt Molly's has been growing on my historical properties since the end of Civil War with the farming knowledge of the Natives Americans.
 It took me 18 years to Identify the small wild tomatoes Slaves grow here with the help of Native American.
 The Summer of 2015 "Last year" I let all Ground Cherry Plants grow in their wild pattern, with out transplanting them like i do all wild plants until they are identified.
 I notice some of the Ground Cherry Tomatoes had little black lines on the outer skin and a little taller than the Aunt Molly's ground Cherry.
-That Ground Cherry Tomatoes has been Identifies as the "Virginia Ground Cherry".
+That Ground Cherry Tomatoes has been Identified as the "Virginia Ground Cherry".

-During the next 100 years after the Civil War, tomatoes were grown in home gardens, and farms across American in massive Numbers.
+During the next 100 years after the Civil War, tomatoes were grown in home gardens, and farms across America in massive Numbers.
 Farmers counted on the new varieties that were developed and soon many companies dropped older Heirloom varieties from their catalogs with very little concerns nutritional values and taste.
 Developed tomatoes were easier to cultivate, because heirloom tomato have very than skin and at growing highs of 8-14 feet.
 Making the ability to ship heirloom tomatoes and heirloom vegetables great distances to their desire locations to warmer regions and colder regions with longer growing seasons until the development of Hybrids.

-Many super markets and farmers markets are welcoming the hybrid Tomato Varieties which were "Void of Old Fashioned Favor" and "Pure Nutritional Value", "licking of Pure Smell and Taste".
+Many supermarkets and farmers markets are welcoming the hybrid Tomato Varieties which were "Void of Old Fashioned Favor" and "Pure Nutritional Value", "licking of Pure Smell and Taste".
 So some hybrids are good to have around if the are open-pollinated.
 Major hybridization programs were started to breed tomatoes and different vegetables to uniform size and shape with a thicker skin to withstand shipping and cold weather.

 Around 1940, major developments were made in our highway and railroad systems to transport hybrid tomatoes with many new generation of Americans losing the ability to grown the same plants grown by their parents.
 Setting the hybridization goals to develop brighter red color, develop varieties that ripened at the same time and develop many tomato varieties resistance many diseases and pests.